codeforkansascity/tagging-tracker-alt-apps/DEVLOG.md

 Gotta loop the mock sample event data to make the initial rows, going with route id approach

+Gonna bust it out, little component

+There's no bottom navigation in iOS this is a good thing.
+Just threw me off as I got stuck between routes/couldn't get back.
+Just refresh until the rest of the UI is built.

 ### 04/26/2021
 Going to make PNGs of the SVGS sucks but whatever...
 I tried to get the SVG stuff to work but soy tonto.
 Then I'll do the base layout for the search-type top navbar.